Skip to main content

 Updated: July 2019

-Veterans/Active Military Benefits
+Veteran & Active Military Benefits

+Midwestern Seminary participates in receiving education benefits from the Department of Veterans Affairs (VA).
 Students may receive benefits under one of the following program chapters:

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA)